mabdazzam/rrblup/README.md

 ## Reference
-Endelman, J. B. (2011). **Ridge Regression and Other Kernels for Genomic Selection with R Package rrBLUP.**  RRRr Plant Genome*, 4(3), 250–255.
+Endelman, J. B. (2011). **Ridge Regression and Other Kernels for Genomic Selection with R Package rrBLUP.** Plant Genome*, 4(3), 250–255.